Microsoft-Web/HOL-MVC4Fundamentals/HOL.md

 - How to add links to pages inside the ASP.NET MVC application

 - How to add and use dynamic properties in a View

+- The enhancements in the ASP.NET MVC4 project templates